Sharmainne/CZSHS-LEIBNIZ-Team/README.md

     To make operations efficient and easy to use, the robot has a single, self-explanatory control button.
 With the touch of this button, the critical process is activated: simultaneous calibration of the robot's onboard gyroscope, camera, and ultrasonic sensors, all the sensory systems being geared up for instant usage.After these initial calibrations are done, the whole car automatically starts its pre-programmed process.
 This pre-loaded program instructs the robot to perform its pre-programmed task, which is to drive three complete laps around the specified map without any human intervention.

 # 6. Appendices
+    These are the supplementary figures for the team's engineering documentation about the robot and the team.

 ## 6.1.
 Team Photos
+     part contains multiple official and funny photos of the team in order for judges to identify the team during the competition.

 | Formal Team Photos | Funny Team Photos|
 | ----------------------------------- | ------------------------------- |